 - There is more than enough food produced in the world to feed everyone on the planet.

-- About 690 million people worldwide go to bed hungry each night.
+- As many as 811 million people worldwide go to bed hungry each night.

 - Small farmers, herders, and fishermen produce about 70 percent of the global food supply, yet they are especially vulnerable to food insecurity – poverty and hunger are most acute among rural populations.